 A spectacular crack-up, but not unusual.
 Almost a third of the 24 entrants in this year’s race incurred some sort of damage, and a few were totaled.
 Such is the cost of competing in this high-tech, exacting pastime.

-Doolittle, now 93, did not attend, but he did autograph some of the poster promoting the race and sent them to Lake Havasu City from his home in California.
-These were distributed to be treasured forever by the new Schneider racers.
+Doolittle, now 93, did not attend, but he did autograph some of the posters promoting the race and sent them to Lake Havasu City from his home in California.
+These were distributed at the event to be treasured forever by the new Schneider racers.

 When prop planes ruled the skies

 It’s been almost 60 years since the last running of the Schneider Cup air races, in 1931, but aviation enthusiasts will never forget them: They were arguably the most important air races in history.

 The prize was nominally a baroque silver and bronze trophy, but the real payoff was the technology that led to the World War II fighter planes: The Spitfire, the P-51 and many other classic fighter designs were all directly drawn from the lessons learned from competing in the Schneider Cup races, which were held from 1913 to 1931.
 During that era, the top speed of the fastest planes rose from about 61mph to 440mph.
 Historians attribute this astonishing pace of technical progress to the Schneider Cup competition, held in the previous winner’s homeland.
 The English ultimately retired the trophy in 1931.